open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-faq.md

 #### Q1: What will I be working on during this internship?

-+ OLE virtual interns will be helping develop OLE’s Planet Learning system (Planet) and its related software, systems, and services.
+- OLE mobile interns will be helping develop OLE’s Planet learning system's related Android apps.
 Planet is a virtual library that is deployed internationally to children in countries that typically do not have access to educational resources.
+  - [myPlanet](https://github.com/open-learning-exchange/myplanet): An Android app that syncs with Planet to save data for offline use and send usage data.
+This is the default project we will assign you to.
+  - [Remote](https://github.com/treehouses/remote/): An Android app that communicates with headless Raspberry Pi mobile server running treehouses image via Bluetooth.
+You may also work on this project if you have a Raspberry Pi 4 or 5.

 #### Q2: What kind of software will we be using for this internship?

-+ As a part of this internship, you will be working with software and languages including Git, GitHub, Discord, Markdown, Vagrant, VirtualBox, Command Line/Terminal, Command Line/Terminal Scripts, Vim, CouchDB, Docker, HTML5, JavaScript, Node.js, and Angular.
++ During this internship, you will have the opportunity to work with various software and languages, including **[Git](https://git-scm.com/)**, **[GitHub](https://github.com/)**, **[Markdown](https://daringfireball.net/projects/markdown/)**, **[Command Line/Terminal](https://www.w3schools.com/whatis/whatis_cli.asp)**, **[Command Line/Terminal Scripts](https://www.codecademy.com/articles/command-line-commands)**, **[Vim](https://www.vim.org/)**, **[CouchDB](http://couchdb.apache.org/)**, **[Realm database](https://en.wikipedia.org/wiki/Realm_(database%29)**, **[Android Studio](https://developer.android.com/studio)**, and **[Kotlin](https://kotlinlang.org/)**.

 #### Q3: Where can I find more information about this internship?

-+ More information about the internship can be found at the Virtual Software Engineer Intern listing [here](https://www.ole.org/join-our-team/).
++ More information about the internship can be found at the OLE's Virtual Software Engineer Intern listing on your university's Handshake site.

 #### Q4: What are the hours of the internship?

-+ This is an intensive internship that requires 24 hours of work each week.
-Work with your fellow interns and keep us updated in the [Discord server](https://discord.gg/mtgGD4EnYW).
++ This is an intensive internship requiring 24 hours of work per week.
+Please collaborate with fellow interns and keep us updated via the Discord server.
-+ The reason we have a 24 hour minimal commitment per week is that things are moving forward quickly and it might be hard for virtual interns to catch up with changes.
-Basically, we would have a few hours of Google Hangout sessions per week where everyone shares their screen, discusses problems, and works on issues together.
-Then the rest of the time is for catching up with the changes and working on issues assigned.
++ The 24-hour minimum commitment is necessary due to the fast-paced nature of our work, which can make it challenging for virtual interns to stay up to date.
+We host a Google Meet virtual office from Monday to Friday, approximately 5 AM to 5 PM US Eastern Time.
+During this time, you can hear about ongoing projects, share your screen, ask questions, discuss challenges, and collaborate on issues.
+While some tasks can be done offline and outside of the virtual office—especially during unstaffed hours—we generally expect you to be present there for most of your work time.
+If you find the virtual office too distracting, please discuss this with us.

 #### Q5: Is this a paid internship?

-+ This position is unpaid, but it will provide a diverse range of experiences in the workplace.
-We can provide a certificate of completion, upon request.
-Also, academic credit can be provided through your institution (if applicable).
++ This is an unpaid position but offers a diverse range of workplace experiences.
+Upon request, we can provide a certificate of completion.
+Academic credit may be available through your institution (if applicable), and we can assist with paperwork for CPT or first-year OPT.

 #### Q6: What happens after the initial steps?

-+ The initial steps are meant to introduce potential interns to the OLE Planet, planet software and the process that we use to develop features and improve upon the Planet.
-To be more clear: the initial 10 steps are a vetting process to determine whether or not people are fit for the internship, so consider it an interview for the internship.
-Once you have completed the 10 steps and are approved, you have officially joined the OLE interns team!
-We’ll add you to the interns Discord channel and assign you to a team.
-You and your team will be working on an assignment, and we’ll switch up the assignments each week.
++ The initial steps are designed to introduce potential interns to the OLE Planet, its software, and the process we use to develop features and improve the myPlanet.
+To clarify: the first 10 steps serve as a vetting process to assess whether candidates are a good fit for the internship, so consider it part of the interview.
+Once you complete the 10 steps, are approved, and have had a meeting with us, you will have officially joined the OLE interns team!

 #### Q7: If I'm an international student, how soon can I get my paperwork required by my visa?

-+ Since the first 10 steps are a vetting process, your internship technically doesn't start until you finish them.
-Think of the first 10 steps as a continued application process; you are not working on or adding to our organizational software, but rather showing that you have enough technical background to work with us.
-After you finish the first 10 steps, let us know if you need us to sign some paperwork, give you organizational information, or provide you with an offer letter for your visa compliance and we'd be more than happy to help.
++ Since the First Steps serve as a vetting process, your internship technically doesn't begin until you complete them and have the initial meeting with us.
+Think of the first 10 steps as part of the application process; you're not working on or contributing to our organizational software, but rather demonstrating that you have the technical background needed to work with us.
+After completing the first 10 steps and during our initial meeting, let us know if you need us to sign any paperwork, provide organizational information, or issue an offer letter for visa compliance, and we'd be happy to assist.

 #### Q8: How many pull requests and issues in total do I need to make to finish the steps?